zyuxuan0115/weekly-meeting/_posts/2024-03-17-RPG2-presentation.markdown

 #### When to prefetch?
 - prefetch timeliness
-	+ too early: kick out of the cache by the new data
+	+ <strong>too early</strong>: prefetch a lot useless data and will finally be kicked out of the cache by the new data
-	+ too late:
+	+ <strong>too late</strong>: when the data is needed by the processor, the data has not been brought to the cache

 ```c
 for (int i=0; i<1024; i++){